beto-rodriguez/LiveCharts2/README.md

 The ** in web means that is has its problems, Is WASM production ready?
 Is Blazor WASM production ready?
 Is there a SkiaSharpView for Blazor?
 (I think no, [this](https://github.com/mattleibow/BlazorSkiaSharp) is the closest), but there is hope for web there is (Uno platform)[https://github.com/unoplatform] also, and yes SkiaSharp has a view for Uno.

-[Avalonia](https://avaloniaui.net/) is also an interesting project that was a [SkiaView](https://www.nuget.org/packages/Avalonia.Skia/).
+[Avalonia](https://avaloniaui.net/) is also an interesting project that has a [SkiaView](https://www.nuget.org/packages/Avalonia.Skia/).

 If your application targets multiple platforms, you could also share the same chart model for your Xamarin App and your desktop App for example.